NBKRedSpy/BtShowXp/README.md

 # Installation
-To install, download the BtShowXp.zip from https://github.com/NBKRedSpy/BtShowXp/releases/ and extract to the Battletech Mods folder.
+To install, download the BtShowXp.zip from the releases section and extract to the Battletech Mods folder.

 This assumes ModTek has been installed and injected.